 Going Forward in 2020

-As COVID-19 continues to undermine international businesses, markets and supply chains, simultaneously exacerbating economic, social and racial inequities in developed and developing countries alike, solutions are all the more urgent – and available now, as SimpliPhi board member and sustainability pioneer Hunter Lovins writes in the groundbreaking book, A Finer Future.
-In our first 10 years, we’ve made progress, but there is still much to do.
-As former UN Secretary-General Ban Ki-moon said back in 2012, access to “energy is the golden thread that connects economic growth, social equity and environmental sustainability”.
+As COVID-19 continues to undermine international businesses, markets, and supply chains while simultaneously exacerbating economic, social, and racial inequities in developed and developing countries alike, solutions are all the more urgent – and available now, as SimpliPhi board member and sustainability pioneer Hunter Lovins writes in the groundbreaking book, A Finer Future.
+In our first 10 years, we have made progress, but there is still much to do.
+As former UN Secretary-General Ban Ki-moon said back in 2012, access to “energy is the golden thread that connects economic growth, social equity, and environmental sustainability.”

 As a company, we could not have had as great an impact without our customers and partners, domestically and abroad.
 Therefore, integral to our celebration and success is a celebration of you, as well as a recognition and call to action that we must do more going forward – together.
 All of us must divest from fossil fuels and continue to invest in our companies, the renewable energy industry at large, as well as each other through ongoing collaboration and sustainable, community focused projects.
 Thank you all for a great 10 years, we look forward to continuing the hard work to change the world for the better.

 Stay tuned for announcements as SimpliPhi introduces more innovative solutions and initiatives that formalize the guiding principles that have served our company and partners so well.